devopscrazy/AndroidForensics/README.md

 * use volatility to intergate the memory dump
 * use volatility to dump out the running processes from the memory dump

-Video's demosing how to use this script are available on YouTube at: https://www.youtube.com/playlist?list=PLIHEc6VrhPadSg6Gvts1e224INVROKfRR
+Video's that demo the use of this script are available on YouTube at: https://www.youtube.com/playlist?list=PLIHEc6VrhPadSg6Gvts1e224INVROKfRR